tbrunsch/Hippodamus/README.md

 ## Task Types

 `CompletableFuture`s allow specifying `ExecutorService`s for each task.
-This is reasonable because, e.g., IO tasks should not block the common `ExecutorService`.
+This is reasonable because, e.g., blocking tasks should not jam the common `ExecutorService`.

 Hippodamus abstracts from this concept by separating

 1. What kind a task is (task type) and
 1. How a certain task type should be handled.

-There are two predefined types of tasks defined in `dd.kms.hippodamus.api.coordinator.TaskType`: regular tasks (`TaskType.REGULAR`) and IO tasks (`TaskType.IO`).
-For extensibility, these are not values of an enum, but plain `int`s.
-Hence, you can introduce arbitrary non-negative `int`constants as additional custom task types.
-By default, a task is assumed to be a regular task.
+There are two predefined types of tasks defined in `dd.kms.hippodamus.api.coordinator.TaskType`: computational tasks (`TaskType.COMPUTATIONAL`) and blocking tasks (`TaskType.BLOCKING`).
+You can define further `TaskType`s by calling `TaskType.create(id)` for any non-negative id.
+By default, a task is assumed to be a computational task.

 When configuring the coordinator (see Section [Configuring Coordinators](#configuring-coordinators)), you can specify which `ExecutorService` to use for which task type.
 When configuring a task, you can specify which type it is.
 Hence, you indirectly specify which `ExecutorService` it will be submitted to.

 Since the `ExecutorService`s are not bound to the tasks, but to the coordinator, shutting them down (if desired) can be automatically done in the coordinator's `close()` method.

-Note that, by default, regular tasks are sent to the common `ForkJoinPool`, whereas IO tasks are sent to a dedicated single-threaded `ExecutorService`.
+Note that, by default, computational tasks are sent to the common `ForkJoinPool`, whereas blockung tasks are sent to a dedicated single-threaded `ExecutorService`.

 **TaskTypeSample.java:**